anima-wg/brski-cloud/anima-brski-cloud.md

 There is a case where the pinned-domain-cert is the identical End-Entity (EE) Certificate as the EST server.
 It also explicitly includes the case where the EST server has a self-signed EE Certificate, but it MAY also be an EE certificate that is part of a larger PKI.
-If the certificate is not a self-signed or EE certificate, then the Pledge SHOULD apply {{RFC9525}} DNS-ID verification on the certificate against the domain provided in the est-domain attribute.
+If the certificate is not a self-signed or EE certificate, then the Pledge SHOULD apply {{RFC9525}} DNS-ID verification on the certificate against the domain provided in the "est-domain" attribute.
-If the est-domain was provided with an IP address literal, then it is unlikely that it can be verified, and in that case, it is expected that either a self-signed certificate or an EE certificate will be pinned by the voucher.
+If the "est-domain" was provided with an IP address literal, then it is unlikely that it can be verified, and in that case, it is expected that either a self-signed certificate or an EE certificate will be pinned by the voucher.

 In steps 5.a and 5.b, the Pledge MAY optionally notify the Cloud Registrar/MASA of the success or failure of its attempt to establish a secure TLS channel with the EST server.
 This is described in Section 5.7 of {{BRSKI}}